Hellard History, Family Crest & Coats of Arms

 Early History of the Hellard family

-Another 277 words (20 lines of text) covering the years 1510, 1600, 1482, 1455 and 1487 are included under the topic Early Hellard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hellard research.
+Another 139 words (10 lines of text) covering the years 1510, 1600, 1482, 1455 and 1487 are included under the topic Early Hellard History in all our PDF Extended History products and printed products wherever possible.

 Hellard Spelling Variations